Switch to TurboTax and File for just $60.

-If you are an American citizen who lives in Canada, and you receive Social Security payments, you must report them on your income tax return.
+If you are an American citizen who lives in Canada, and you receive Social Insurance payments, you must report them on your income tax return.
 Some of your payments may also qualify for an exemption.

-Reporting Your Social Security Income
+Reporting Your Social Insurance Income

-Report your Social Security payments on line 11500 of your Canadian income tax return.
+Report your Social Insurance payments on line 11500 of your Canadian income tax return.
 You should also include payments from your individual retirement account on this line.
 If you receive any Canadian pension or superannuation benefits or other foreign pensions, include them in the total on line 11500.

 Converting Your Pension Income to Canadian Currency

-Do not report your American Social Security or pension payments in U.S. dollars.
+Do not report your American Social Insurance or pension payments in U.S. dollars.
 Instead, convert them to Canadian dollars.
 Use the Bank of Canada exchange rate from the day you received the pension.
 If you received the pension on multiple days throughout the year, use the average annual rate published by the bank.

 Claiming Exempt Foreign Income